 1. Highlight – the lightest spot where the source of light directly hits the object.
-Size of the highlight depends on the smoothness and hardness of the object it is on.
+The size of the highlight depends on the smoothness and hardness of the object it is on.
 Smoother and harder surfaces have a smaller harder highlight.
-On softer and textured surfaces the highlight would be larger and softer.
+On softer and textured surfaces, the highlight would be larger and softer.

 2. Light side – the side of the object that is facing the light source.

 3. Shadow side – the side of the object facing away from the light source.

 4. Reflected light – the light that is reflected off the surface the object is sitting on (note: the reflective light will take on the color cast of the surface).
 It also varies depending on if it is on a light or dark surface.

 5. Core shadow – is your darkest shadow area on the object.

 6. Cast shadow – the closest area of the cast shadow will be the darkest.